MrZukasa/Learn-Git/README.md

-#Comandi GIT 🏗️
+# Git Commands 🏗️
-- To check the version
+In order to check if we allready have git on our system type:
 ```
 git --version
 ```
-- Initialize a repository into a repository folder
+To initialize a repository into a folder
 ```
 git init
 ```
-- Show the status of the file in our repository
+Show the status of our repository
 ```
 git status
 ```